thehackersplaybook/auxknow/README.md

 ## Key Features

-- **🚨 Fully Customizable**: Configure AuxKnow to align perfectly with your application’s requirements.
+- **Fully Customizable**: Configure AuxKnow to align perfectly with your application’s requirements.
 Its flexibility ensures it can adapt to various use cases, from simple Q&A to complex contextual reasoning.

-- **🚑 Dynamic Query Routing**: Automatically route user queries to the most appropriate model, ensuring optimal performance and accuracy.
+- **Dynamic Query Routing**: Automatically route user queries to the most appropriate model, ensuring optimal performance and accuracy.

-- **🌐 Intelligent Query Restructuring**: AuxKnow restructures user queries to improve response quality, delivering more accurate and relevant answers.
+- **Intelligent Query Restructuring**: AuxKnow restructures user queries to improve response quality, delivering more accurate and relevant answers.

-- **🔧 Contextual Search**: AuxKnow can either leverage predefined contexts or autonomously build its own context to ensure that answers remain grounded in relevant knowledge.
+- **Contextual Search**: AuxKnow can either leverage predefined contexts or autonomously build its own context to ensure that answers remain grounded in relevant knowledge.

-- **🔐 Session Management**: Seamlessly manage user interactions, including access to session history, context updates, and session resets.
+- **Session Management**: Seamlessly manage user interactions, including access to session history, context updates, and session resets.
 Export session data for analytics and debugging.

-- **🚀 Streaming Responses**: Enable real-time, incremental response generation for an enhanced user experience.
+- **Streaming Responses**: Enable real-time, incremental response generation for an enhanced user experience.

-- **📚 Source Attribution**: Responses include detailed citations, ensuring transparency and reliability by grounding answers in trustworthy sources.
+- **Source Attribution**: Responses include detailed citations, ensuring transparency and reliability by grounding answers in trustworthy sources.

 ---